-The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates the presence of abnormally dry (D0) conditions in a small portion of the Potomac basin, in Western Virginia.
-The Palmer Drought Severity Index by Division map (see second figure on next page) indicates the presence of extreme and severe drought conditions in portions of the Basin in West Virginia and Virginia.
+The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates normal conditions in the Potomac basin.
+The Palmer Drought Severity Index by Division map (see second figure on next page) indicates the presence of extreme and severe drought conditions in portions of the Basin in Virginia and Maryland.